hiteshis/hiteshis.github.io/_pages/about.md

 iterative optimization”, *IEEE Control and Decision Conf.
 (CDC) 2016*
 - H. Sharma, A. Patel, S. N. Merchant and U. B. Desai, “Optimal Spectrum Sensing for Cognitive Radio with Imperfect Detector”, *IEEE VTC, 2014*
+- H. Sharma and R. Jain , “A Randomized RL Algorithm for MDPs with continuous states and actions”, *IEEE Transactions on Automatic Control (TAC) (to be submitted)*
+- H, Sharma, R. Yin, R. Jain “Empirical Policy Learning in Continuous MDPs”, *in progress*
+- H.Sharma, Y. Abbasi, G. Theocharous and Z. Wen, “Exploration in Contextual MDPs:An UCRL approach”, *in progress*

 Research Internships
 ======